DevFabrizio/Fabrizio-Project-One/README.md

 4. Headed over to the Actions page from the main navigation bar to monitor the deployement.
 5. Once completed I linked the page URL to this README file.

-## Future Development
+## Development

-For obvious reasons a three page website about sport's science is not an exhaustive source of information.
-The implementation for this project will surely have to be made on the content.
-A further breakdown of the concepts is needed, as well as in-depth look into the single topics that would arise.
-With the addition of more information I would advice an improvement of the navigation options to allow the user for a much easier search within the website's pages.
-In light of the recent progress in machine learning and A.I. it would be wise to implement free tools for calorie tracking and customizable templates for training plans.
-These updates would certainly drive the user to a much higher number of interactions and a longer engagement time on the website.
+### Website Maintenance and Updates

 On a more practical note it is worthy for any future updates of the website to leave a short and useful list on how to address the code.
 This way the next developer will have a facilitated path on how to recognize the essentials parts of the code.

 1. For any HTML file work
 * The layout of the structure follows the principles of good and validated semantic code.